Managing Director – €40-45k DOE

-As part of a restructuring, the Irish Aerial Creation Centre is now looking to strengthen its capacity by appointing a Director, to lead the team, run the centre, work on a new business plan and drive forward the company’s Capital Grant project.
+As part of a restructuring, the Irish Aerial Creation Centre is now looking to strengthen its capacity by appointing a Director, to lead the team, run the centre, work with our new five year strategic plan and drive forward the company’s Capital Grant project.

-The contract is offered on an employed basis, 3 or 4 days a week, for an initial 12 month contract with the option to extend.
+The contract is offered on an employed basis, full time, for an initial 12 month contract with the option to extend.

-Hours: Contract is for 24-32 hours per week, subject to negotiation.
-There will be a requirement to work some evenings and weekends and where necessary IACC operates a time off in lieu system.
-The classes programme currently runs from 3.30 – 8pm so there will be a need to work within these hours on some occasions.
+Hours: Contract is for 40 hours per week, subject to negotiation.
+There will be a requirement to occasionally work some evenings or weekends and where necessary IACC operates a time off in lieu system.
+There is no overtime.
+The classes programme usually runs until 8pm so there could be a need to be available within these hours on some occasions.

-Place of work: The Director will be based at IACC in the Old Burlington Business Park, Gillogue, Limerick.
+Place of work: The Director will be based at IACC in Gillogue Office Park, Corbally, Limerick.
 The role will occasionally require travel around Ireland and internationally to represent the centre.
 There would be travel expenses and PDs when funding allows.

 Probationary period: Six months

-The closing date for applications is Tuesday 25th February.
+The closing date for applications is: Monday 7th June by midnight.

-Interviews will take place 3rd March and second interview 10th March in IACC
+Interviews will take place Tuesday 15th June and second interview to be arranged.

 Please send your CV and a covering letter outlining suitability to email@example.com